Gerrygk76/Project_Capstone2/README.md

-# Supermarket Business Analysis 📊
+# Supermarket Business Analysis using RFM📊

 This repository contains a business analysis project aimed at understanding and optimizing supermarket operations through data analysis.
 The analysis focuses on sales trends, customer behavior, and performance metrics using Python and Jupyter Notebook.